Fractio Panis: Interpretation

 The phrase "fractio panis" (Greek: klasis tou artou) and its variants is not found in pagan literature but recurs frequently in early Christian literature, indicating particular Christian usage; not only is the "blessing and breaking" of the bread mentioned in each of the four accounts of the Last Supper, but repeatedly also in the other Apostolic writings.
 For example, in 1 Corinthians, 10:16, "The cup of benediction, which we bless, is it not the communion of the blood of Christ?
 And the bread, which we break, is it not the partaking of the body of the Lord?"
 So again in Acts, 2:42, "And they were persevering in the doctrine of the apostles and in the communication of the breaking of bread, and in prayers" (cf. Acts, 2:46).
 And particularly Acts, 2:7, "And on the first day of the week, when we were assembled to break bread", where this practice is closely associated with the observance of Sunday.
-(Cf. also the disciples at Emmaus on Easter Day--Luke 24:30-35, and Acts, 27:35).
+(Cf. also the disciples at Emmaus on Easter Day—Luke 24:30-35, and Acts, 27:35).

 Similar prominence is given to this conception in other sub-Apostolic writings, notably in the Didache or "Teaching of the Apostles" (xiv, I), where it is associated with the observance of the Sunday as well as with the explicit mention of Sacrifice and with confession.
 "And on the Lord's day come together and break bread and give thanks, having first confessed your transgressions, that your sacrifice may be pure."
 Further, in ch. xi of the same early treatise the consecrated Host is clearly designated by the term klasma, i.e. "broken bread".
-It seems natural than that, in the earliest form of the liturgy, the breaking of the bread should have been regarded as the climax of the ritual employed.
+It seems natural then that, in the earliest form of the liturgy, the breaking of the bread should have been regarded as the climax of the ritual employed.
 This Eucharistic significance of the picture is borne out by all the accessories.
-The loaves and the fishes upon the table point directly to the Feeding the multitude twice performed by Jesus Christ.
+The loaves and the fishes upon the table point directly to the feeding of the multitude twice performed by Jesus Christ.
 The association of this miracle with the Eucharist is familiar, not only in other archaeological monuments, but also in early Christian literature.